 Our journey through the NICU took 115 days and uncountable hours of frantic emotional swings.
 Claire endured surgeries for intestinal problems, stomach problems, eye issues, and hydrocephalus (from brain bleeds in both hemispheres).
 She weaned off the ventilator only to have to go back on during a bout of pneumonia.
 A blood infection followed.
 More IV lines, more antibiotics, more consultations.
 When we finally made our way to the door after four months, Claire weighed 6 pounds and her skin was yellow from liver complications.
 She was fed exclusively into her intestines through a feeding tube connected to a portable pump.
 Looking back at the pictures of us leaving the hospital that day, I am surprised they let us out the door at all.

 This May Claire will graduate from high school.
-She is a healthy 17 year-old.
+She is a healthy 18 year-old.
 She lives with cerebral palsy that affects her left side, but she doesn’t slow down for much.
 She has endured a few more surgeries, attended many hours of physical and occupational therapy, and refers to math as her favorite subject even though it doesn’t come easily at all.
 She loves Omaha Central sports teams (especially the varsity boys’ basketball team she helps out as a student manager) and made it into the Acapella choir.
 She’ll never give up on something she wants to do, and she’ll make you feel brave just for knowing her.